jgwil2/beginners_guide/chapter_02.md

   Call element $a$ extraordinary if $S$ contains $a$ and call $a$ ordinary if it does not.

-  Let us consider the set $O​$ of all ordinary elements.
+  Let us consider the set $O$ of all ordinary elements.

-  If $o​$ maps to $O​$, then $o​$ cannot be a member of $O​$, because if it were, then it would be extraordinary, and we are given that $O​$ contains only ordinary elements.
+  If $o$ maps to $O$, then $o$ cannot be a member of $O$, because if it were, then it would be extraordinary, and we are given that $O$ contains only ordinary elements.

   But then $O$ would not be the set of all ordinary elements, because it would have not have included $o$, which is by definition ordinary, since it maps to $O$ and is not a member of $O$.